DOCK-PI3/ESTACION-PRO/USERGUIDE.md

 ES-DE.exe --resolution 1281 800
 ```

+Another potential workaround for some buggy drivers is to set ES-DE to compatibility mode and/or select _Disable full-screen optimizations_.
+These options are available when right-clicking on ES-DE.exe in the file manager and chosing _Properties_ and then selecting the _Compatibility_ tab.

+Yet another issue with buggy GPU drivers is that for computers with multiple GPUs such as gaming laptops with integrated Intel graphics in addition to a discrete GPU (e.g. from Nvidia) there may be issues when window switching between ES-DE and other applications.
+In such cases severe screen flickering may get introduced.
+This is normally worked around by explicitly setting ES-DE to use the discrete GPU in the Windows graphics settings.

 Some computers using Intel Iris Xe GPUs refuse to start ES-DE or display excessive graphics corruption.
 These problems are seemingly caused by driver bugs and do not occur when using Linux with the same hardware.
 There is no known solution or workaround to this issue other than switching to Linux or waiting for Intel to resolve the problem with a driver update.

 Some older games (and possibly emulators too) may not work correctly or even start at all if ES-DE is set to run in the background while a game is launched.
 So if you experience strange issues with some games, make sure that the setting _Run in background (while game is launched)_ is disabled.
 If launching any of these problematic games from the _desktop_ system, also make sure to use the default emulator entry _Suspend ES-DE_ and not the alternative emulator _Keep ES-DE running_.